Oil Buoyed by Geopolitical Concerns

-Oil prices consolidated gains on Friday having soared over the past week after top exporter Saudi Arabia detained hundreds of individuals in a corruption investigation.
+Oil prices fluctuated between slight gains and losses on Friday, after having soared over the past week after top exporter Saudi Arabia detained hundreds of individuals in a corruption investigation.

 Continue Reading Below